1966 Pontiac Mid-Size Cars Facts, Figures, and Specifications

 Click ta Tab to See the Details

 The single overhead camshaft (SOHC) design was the standard engine in the Tempest line.
-The 230 CID OHC 6 shared internal dimensions with the Chevrolet I-6 engine, but used unique block and head castings.
+The 230 CID OHC 6 shared internal dimensions with the Chevrolet I-6 engine but used unique block and head castings.
 Only the large cam carrier/valve cover was aluminum.
 The cam was driven by a fiberglass reinforced timing belt.
 It was offered with a one-barrel carburetor, rated at 165 HP and a W53 4-barrel “Sprint” version that made 207 HP.
-See the Intodutory Brochure HERE.
+See the Introductory Brochure HERE.

 1966 Pontiac Mid-Size Cars Facts – Models Offered